 It is common for a business to send its employees out on business errands, such as depositing a check or visiting a client.
 Most states require minimum liability coverage for all vehicles so your employee may already have liability insurance that covers their vehicle.
 However, as an employer, you have no control over the level of liability insurance that your employee carries, which in some states could be as low as $30,000-$50,000.

-If your employee causes a crash while driving from the office to a work site and causes serious injury to another driver, the other driver may sue your company.
+If your employee causes a crash while driving from the office to a worksite and causes serious injury to another driver, the other driver may sue your company.
 Since your employee was on the job at the time of the crash, your company may be responsible for the injured driver’s medical bills and lost pay due to the crash that exceeds your employee’s personal auto insurance limits.

-- Have employees who drive their personal vehicles for business purposes, such as driving to the post office.
+- Have employees who drive their personal vehicles for business purposes, such as driving to the post office

-- Hire livery cars to pick up or drive around clients.
+- Hire livery cars to pick up or drive around clients

-- Send employees on business trips where they rent vehicles.
+- Send employees on business trips where they rent vehicles

-Hired & Non-Owned Auto does not cover commuting from home to work or any personal errands in vehicles your company does not own.
+It’s important to note that hired and non-owned auto insurance does not cover commuting from home to work or any personal errands in vehicles your company does not own.